ajuarezse/se_project_react/README.md

 ---

 I plan to expand this project further, including weather cards that change with the current weather conditions for example.
-The work I’ve done so far showcases my skills in React, API integration, secure hosting, middleware development, and front-end/back-end architecture.